cc-nogueira/weather/PRIVACY_POLICY.md

-## Weather List: Privacy policy
+## Weather Colors: Privacy policy

-Welcome to the Weather List app for Android!
+Welcome to the Weather Colors app for Android!

 This is an open source Android app developed by Ricardo Nogueira from #!dev.
 The source code is available on GitHub under the BSD 3-Clause License; the app is also available on Google Play.